 In this phase, the primary tasks are identifying technical requirements, developing a detailed project schedule, creating a communication plan, and setting up goals/deliverables.

-There are several methods of setting up the project’s goals but S.M.A.R.T. and C.L.E.A.R. are most popular.
+There are several methods of setting up the project’s goals but S.M.A.R.T. and C.L.E.A.R. are the most popular.

 The ‘SMART’ criteria ensure that the goals you set for your project are critically analyzed.
-It is an established method that reduces risk and allows managers to make clearly defined and achievable goals.
+It is an established method that reduces risk and allows project managers to make clearly defined and achievable goals.

 The acronym SMART stands for